rh-telco-tigers/GPUaaS/use-case2/README.md

 ### Phase 1 — Fill the queue, then overflow

-Four jobs, one GPU each.
-Only three fit.
+Three jobs, one GPU each.
+Only two fit.

 ```bash
 oc apply -f use-case2/04-jobs-fill-and-overflow.yaml